Conference and this publication are part of projects (A) Roma LGBTIQ go visible:

 Panel 2: Art, Media, Sexuality, and Gender

-This panel will consider how the intersection of ethnicity, sexuality and gender, and the
+This panel considered how the intersection of ethnicity, sexuality and gender, and the

-experiences of LGBT+ Roma are reflected in visual art, including socially engaged and activist
+experiences of LGBTQ+ Roma are reflected in visual art, including socially engaged and activist

 art (artivism).

-Panel 3: Policies in Relation to the Roma LGBT+ Minority
+Panel 3: Policies in Relation to the Roma LGBTQ+ Minority

-The current level of knowledge with respect to the intersectional issues that LGBTIQ Roma face
+The current level of knowledge with respect to the intersectional issues that LGBTQ+ Roma face

 is not adequately disseminated, shared, applied or, indeed, reflected in national or EU policy

 making.
-The panel will focus on these, as well as related issues.
+The panel focused on these, as well as related issues.

-This panel will consider ways in which academics, activists and policymakers have cooperated
+This panel considered ways in which academics, activists and policymakers have cooperated

-and/or can cooperate to produce knowledge and achieve social change for LGBTIQ Roma.
+and/or can cooperate to produce knowledge and achieve social change for LGBTQ+ Roma.

 Panel 5: Identity Crossroads: Roma Trans People and Health

-The panel will bring together trans Roma who will discuss specific concerns relating to
+The panel brought together trans Roma who discussed specific concerns relating to

 healthcare provision for trans Roma, including during the ongoing COVID 19 pandemic.

-Panel 6: My story: LGBTIQ Roma in the Balkans
+Panel 6: My story: LGBTQ+ Roma in the Balkans

-The panel will bring together LGBTIQ Roma from the Balkans who will discuss their specific
+The panel brought together LGBTQ+ Roma from the Balkans who talked about their specific

 experiences in both EU and non-EU countries.